SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

  --o-table ../data/working/table-dada2.qza \
  --o-denoising-stats ../data/working/stats-dada2.qza
 ```

+- `--o-representative-sequences`: Sequence of each ASV
+- `--o-table`: BIOM feature table (abundance of each sequence for each sample)
+- `--o-denoising-stats`: Denoising stats

+While it's running, something to discuss is the change in metabarcoding from OTUs (Operational Taxonomic Units) to ASVs (Amplicon Sequence Variants).
+Prior to denoising, the common way to handle sequencing and PCR errors was to take each sequence and cluster it using a threshold level of similarity.
+Those cluster became OTUs that were used in downstream analyses.
+With using denoising to limit errors, there was a move to keeping all (post-denoising) sequence variation, even single base differences (same as 100% OTUs in a clustering pipeline).
+These are ASVs which we'll be using in this analysis.
+The switch to ASVs was shown to lead to fewer errors (citation needed).
+Another advantage is that ASVs from different analyses could be combined for things like taxonomic identification which is not possible with OTUs because the results of a clustering are highly dependent on the input sequences.

 ### View dada2 results summary
 Now we'll run a summarize command to look at how dada2 filtered our reads.